VROOM-Project/vroom/README.md

 VROOM is an optimization layer working on top of virtually any tool handling basic routing queries.
-The idea is to carefully select and implement strategies derived from academic research, targeting the choices with quality and computing times in mind.
+The idea is to carefully select and implement strategies derived from academic research, targeting the choices with quality and fast computing times in mind.

 ### Why?

 Even if the problems are simple to state, their [combinatorial complexity](https://en.wikipedia.org/wiki/Combinatorial_optimization) make them very hard to solve.
-Finding optimal solutions is usually beyond reach for real-life problem instances, hence the need of robust approximation algorithms finding good solutions in reasonable time.
+Finding optimal solutions is usually beyond reach for real-life problem instances, hence the need for robust approximation algorithms finding good solutions in reasonable time.

 Besides, loads of researches have been carried out in that area but they usually remain academic "theoretical" discussions on the possible